HTML

 <progress>

-The <progress> element displays an indicator showing the completion progress of a task, typically displayed as a progress bar.
+The <progress> HTML element displays an indicator showing the completion progress of a task, typically displayed as a progress bar.

 DataProgressStatus